Ambulance Response to Life-Threatening Emergencies

 AMBULANCE ON-TIME PERFORMANCE

 How Performance is Measured

 The response interval is measured from the time a unit is dispatched to a call until the time that the unit arrives at the scene of the incident.
-OTP is calculated using the percentage of calls that had an ambulance response interval time below the 10 minute time goal.
+Ambulance on-time performance is calculated as the percent of calls when an ambulance responded within 10 minutes.
 Calls that were upgraded from Code 2 (non-life-threatening) to Code 3 (life-threatening) en route to the scene are excluded from the calculation.

 The number displayed on the scorecard page represents a fiscal year average of the response chart above.